 Juvenile Detention Alternatives Initiative

-Indiana has joined the Annie E. Casey Foundation’s Juvenile Detention Alternatives Initiative (JDAI), a bipartisan movement for juvenile justice reinvestment—the reallocation of government resources away from mass incarceration and toward investment in youth, families, and communities.
-It is through this reinvestment that we can make strides toward achieving genuine public safety.
+Indiana joined the Annie E. Casey Foundation’s Juvenile Detention Alternatives Initiative (JDAI) in 2006.
+JDAI is a bipartisan effort with public, private and community partnership for juvenile justice system improvement.
+The initiative focuses on the reallocation of public resources from mass incarceration toward investment in youth, families, and communities.
+This reinvestment provides an opportunity for lasting improvement to public safety.

 Marion County joined the JDAI in 2006, becoming the first JDAI site in Indiana.
-By 2012, the County had reduced admissions to detention by 65.5% and the average daily population in detention had fallen by 47.4%.
-Felony petitions filed have also been reduced by 18.7%.
-The County has saved millions of taxpayer dollars previously used for incarceration, through the use of less expensive and more effective community-based alternative sanctions for non-violent juvenile offenders.
+By the end of 2016, the County had reduced admissions to detention by 66.4% and the average daily population in detention had fallen by 40.8%.
+During this same period of time, IDOC commitments were decreased by 52.5% and the number of felony petitions filed has also been reduced by 59.6%.
+The County has saved millions of taxpayer dollars previously used for incarceration, through the use of less expensive and more effective community-based alternative supervision programs for youth.

-In 2009 and 2010, four additional Indiana counties became JDAI sites—Johnson, Lake, Porter, and Tippecanoe Counties.
-Three additional sites were welcomed into Indiana’s JDAI expansion in 2011 and 2012—Clark, Elkhart, and Howard counties.
-With the addition of Clark, Elkhart and Howard counties, over 34% of Indiana’s at-risk youth (youth age 10-17) reside in the eight (8) Indiana JDAI sites.
+In 2009 and 2010, four (4) additional Indiana counties became JDAI sites—Johnson, Lake, Porter, and Tippecanoe.
+Three (3) more sites were welcomed into Indiana’s JDAI expansion in 2011 and 2012—Clark, Elkhart, and Howard counties.

 As one of the first states in the nation to implement JDAI on a statewide basis, Indiana continues to be a national leader in advancing the cause of an equitable and effective juvenile justice system.

-For further information, please contact Michelle Tennell at firstname.lastname@example.org.
+For further information, please contact Nancy Wever at firstname.lastname@example.org.